“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 Demise of Linear

-The Linear broadcast approach to selling or changing minds is not the relevant delivery vehicle for knew micro-data analysis.
+The Linear broadcast approach to selling or changing minds is not the relevant delivery vehicle for new micro-data analysis.
 Directed notifications is better although practice this with care.
-This last election cycle, I receive a text words to the effect, “can we count of your vote for X?”
+This last election cycle, I received a text, words to the effect, “can we count of your vote for X?”
 I was very much against X and no reason was offered to help me change my mind.
 Get with the program and don’t be so lazy developing your spiel or message.

 Elon Musk’s ‘Algorithm’